 These five injections form a solid foundation for any Squarespace site.
 They improve performance, SEO, accessibility, and tracking without requiring any plugins or monthly subscriptions.

-If you want to generate the code for any of these without writing it from scratch, check out our free tools.
-The Config Generator, Schema Builder, and Meta Tag Generator handle the tedious parts so you can focus on your content.
+If you want to generate the code for any of these without writing it from scratch, our tools handle the tedious parts so you can focus on your content.